akostrik/CPP_module_42/README.md

 ## STL-Containers (Standard Template Library) (08, 09)
 https://en.cppreference.com/w/cpp/container
+* array : the only C’s built-in container
 * container.end() is an iterator and doesn't point to any element in the container

 **A class template (standart conteiner)**